SAIL of Greenville

 Tent Area Assignments

-Tents will be placed between the tennis courts and the clerk of course area according to the plan determined by the Meet Director.
-The area assigned to each division will be lined off and marked with spray paint.
+Tents will be placed in the parking lot according to the plan determined by the Meet Director.
+The area assigned to each division will be marked with signs.
 Things to remember:

-• Signs will be posted in front of each Divisional Tent showing the division color as well as the names of the teams in the division.
+• Signs will be posted showing the division color as well as the names of the teams in the division.

 • The area assigned to each division will be lined off and marked with bright identifying spray paint.
-These lines are the ultimate area that a division can use for set-up, inclusive of spikes.
-Tents are the sole responsibility of each Division.
-Check with your Division Manager for tent availability and/or arrangements.
+These lines are the ultimate area that a division can use for set-up.

 • Do not hang banners from tents.